pablo-icm/emm/content/publication/gasol-lack-1993/index.md

   To test this proposed pattern, we collected published and unpublished data and analyzed trends across lakes, rivers, marine, and benthic samples.
 BA varied between 10 5 and 10 11 cells ml −1 , while HNFA ranged from 10 2 to 10 6 cells ml −1 .
-The relationship was stronger in systems with low bacterial abundances and weaker in the most bacteria‐rich systems.
+The relationship was stronger in systems with low bacterial abundances and weaker in the most bacteria-rich systems.
 When data were averaged per study or per system we detected a trend with trophy, with highest HNFA in benthic systems followed by lakes and coastal areas of the sea, and lowest abundances in rivers and the open ocean.
 This relationship